gabriel-oana/s3select_plus/README.md

 ### 4. Usage

 #### 4.1 Basic
-By default, this is a parallel process.
+By default, this is a parallel process querying JSON files.

 ```python
 from select_plus import SSP